awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-eks-nodegroup.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `Tags`  <a name="cfn-eks-nodegroup-tags"></a>
-The metadata to apply to the node group to assist with categorization and organization\.
+The metadata applied to the node group to assist with categorization and organization\.
 Each tag consists of a key and an optional value\.
 You define both\.
-Node group tags don't propagate to any other resources associated with the node group, such as the Amazon EC2 instances or subnets\.
+Node group tags do not propagate to any other resources associated with the node group, such as the Amazon EC2 instances or subnets\.
-Updates to `Tags` can't be combined with updates to `ReleaseVersion`, `Version`, or `LaunchTemplate`\.
 *Required*: No
-*Type*: Json
+*Type*: Map of String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Taints`  <a name="cfn-eks-nodegroup-taints"></a>